 Recommended Article: 9 Pinoy Historical Villains Who Weren’t As Evil As You Think

 His presidency was also recognized as legitimate by members of the “Hong Kong Junta,” the overseas council which procured arms and campaigned for foreign recognition of Philippine independence.
-During his period of resistance up until his surrender, Malvar ran the fledgling republic as a chief executive and as head of the armed of forces—just as a real president would.
+During his period of resistance up until his surrender, Malvar ran the fledgling republic as a chief executive and as head of the armed forces—just as a real president would.

 1. An Ancient Family Owns The Entire Philippines.